ARION

 “You have good timing, though, because this is a good lead-in for one of the other topics I was going to bring up.”
 Kate looked around and casually gestured at the crowd.
 “We have all changed.
 There’s no denying that, and as far as we know, there is no cure – no reversal of our genetic changes.
 From what I’ve seen of those I’ve spoken with, none of us are readily recognizable as the people we used to be.
 Our faces, our bodies, and even our voices are so different now.
 Just as you did not recognize me standing here, you had to assume who I was due to my known practice to take charge and make speeches.
 You may have worked with someone for years before we left Earth, but not know who they are standing beside you now.

 “One of the first suggestions made to me when we all started having problems recognizing one another was to issue name tags to everyone.
 While this would help us learn who one another is, it’s not very practical to attach something like that to a person’s body hair or fur.
-You may still need to introduce yourself to everyone you meet, but if something happens to one of us and we need to be identified, that could be difficult to do.”
+You may still need to reintroduce yourself to everyone you meet, but if something happens to one of us and we need to be identified, that could be difficult to do.”

 “What do you mean, if something happens?”
 Emma Bonavita asked loudly.